 DEP reviews citizen reports of algal blooms received via the online reporting form or hotline and coordinates with other agencies who are also sampling – SFWMD, SWFWMD, FWC and Lee County – to determine the sampling team to respond based on the location of the bloom relative to the sampling schedule for that day.
 Additional entities have reached out to offer sampling support and are added to the schedule as needed.

-Sampling Activities and Analytical Results 2017-2019:
+Sampling Activities and Analytical Results 2017-2020:

-Note: The embedded map below may take a few minutes to populate site locations on first use.
+The embedded map below may take a few minutes to populate site locations on first use.
 If the site locations (dots) still do not appear on the map below, please try a different browser or open the full size map.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.